russmiles/spring-rest-service/README.md

 # project-templates
-Project templates used in generation
+Project templates used in code generation

 Uses directory conventions for templates.
 The first layer of directories (such as "spring-boot") is the template type.